Trump's Big Repealing Deal: 8 Takeaways On The Senate's Health Care Meltdown Moment

 8. Surprise: The idea of "single-payer" is gaining ground

 Even without the friendly label of "Medicare for all," government-guaranteed health care single-payer polls better today than it has for generations.
-Democrats are increasingly likely to favor it as a logical extension of current programs for children, retirees and lower income families.
+Democrats are increasingly likely to favor it as a logical extension of current programs for children, retirees and lower-income families.
 Among Republicans, however, it is still "socialized medicine" and it remains anathema — just as when it was first proposed in the late 1940s.

 But with escalating costs and political wrangling, more people are realizing that the health care system is a series of economic and political choices.
 The basic choice is between a for-profit health insurance industry that needs to make money (and has the power to raise premiums) and a single-payer system based on taxation and government regulation.
 This already exists as Medicare and the States Children's Health Insurance Program (S-CHIP) for the youngest.
 Those programs are both popular and enjoy bipartisan support in Congress.
 But extending them to cover the generations from young adulthood to seniority remains the key battleground in health care politics.